mickare/Robust-Reconstruction-of-Watertight-3D-Models/README.md

 Basically a **minimum solver** is proposed that solves the **minimum** of that **distance function ϕ** by using a **max-flow min-cut** through a **voxel grid**.

+## Examples

+There are **online interactive renders** at: https://mickare.github.io/Robust-Reconstruction-of-Watertight-3D-Models/

 ## How it works